What Are the Different Types of Entrepreneurship?

 Start-Up Entrepreneurship

-Start-ups are businesses that aim to disrupt established industries and bring a unique product or service to market, according to a 2024 article from Forbes.
+Start-ups are businesses that aim to disrupt established industries and bring a unique product or service to market, according to Forbes.
 Start-up entrepreneurs typically dream of creating a large-scale operation that will make a profound impact on the world, often seeking investments to grow their businesses quickly.

-According to Forbes, some of the most familiar start-up entrepreneurs come from the technology field, including founders of social media networks and software companies.
+Some of the most familiar start-up entrepreneurs come from the technology field, Forbes noted, including founders of social media networks and software companies.
 But the start-up model can be applied to virtually any industry.

 Social Entrepreneurship